sishengliang/sishengliang.github.io/_publications/2020-10-01-ChestWNet.md

 ---
-* Yang, Zhou, et al. "Not All Areas Are Equal: Detecting Thoracic Disease With ChestWNet."
-2020 IEEE International Conference on Big Data (Big Data).
+* Yang, Zhou, Zhenhe Pan, Sisheng Liang, and Fang Jin.
+"Not All Areas Are Equal: Detecting Thoracic Disease With ChestWNet."
+In 2020 IEEE International Conference on Big Data (Big Data), pp. 3447-3452.
 IEEE, 2020.